chrisnmorrison/openmastery/learn/java/fundamentals/string-examples.md

 ```

 This looks confusing, so let's break it down.
-We used a different method called `printf()`, which meand **formatted print**.
+We used a different method called `printf()`, which means **formatted print**.
 Many programming languages have some form of this.
 Examples: In Javascript, this is called template literals.
 In Python, this is called f-strings (but Python also has an older print formatting method as well).

 `printf()` prints just like `println()`, but allows you to use placeholders called formatting rules that begin with `%`.
 Here are the different formatting options in Java: